hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

 &nbsp;

 # Development:
-After we have all the libs installed in our virtualenv, we can start to code.
+After we have all the libs installed in our `virtualenv`, we can start to code.

 ## Create a basic App
 The first step is to create a simple FastAPI app with a public endpoint.
 Let's create a `run.py` file in the root folder: